cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/sustainability.md

 ## Why This Matters

 By tackling risks head-on and planning for the future, the Cosmicrafts DAO ensures that the ecosystem stays strong, secure, and ready to grow.
-Proactive risk management isn’t just about avoiding problems—it’s about building a foundation for long-term success and trust.
+Proactive risk management isn't just about avoiding problems—it's about building a foundation for long-term success and trust.

 ---